 Keep important financial information updated!
 If you are an adult, you have certain responsibilities to your family and yourself.
-On the road to becoming an adult, you may not know these things and/or what steps to take to be certain that it is all kept updated.
+On the road to becoming an adult, you may not know these things and what steps to take to be certain that it is all kept updated.
 Nobody’s perfect; people make mistakes and often they are with finances.
-If you miscalculate with your financial future you can hurt the ones you love the most as well as cost them and yourself a great deal of money.
-You need to plan for unforeseen problems and for emergencies and you definitely need to keep financial papers and information updated and filed where your family members can have instant access to them if necessary.
+If you miscalculate with your financial future, you can hurt the ones you love the most as well as cost them and yourself lots of money.
+You need to plan for unforeseen problems and emergencies, and you need to keep financial papers and information updated and filed where your family members can have instant access to them if necessary.

 Ways to Keep important financial information updated

 Safe Deposit Box: It is an easy thing to go to the bank and rent a safe deposit box, but that is not all there is to it.
 Before renting your box, check the rules at the bank where you are doing it.
 A safe deposit box is an excellent place to store stock certificates, insurance papers, jewelry, important documents such as adoption papers and marriage licenses, deeds, or anything else that screams “I am screwed if I lose this!”
 You should not put anything in the box that you might need access to immediately in an emergency.
 This includes passports, medical power of attorney, legal power of attorney, funeral instructions, and burial information.
 You should give the originals of the papers to your lawyer, and you should store copies and your passports in a fireproof safe in your home or office for easy access.